-The UN Environment Assembly adopted twenty-three resolutions 5 calling for accelerated action and transformative pathways on key areas, such as: innovative pathways to achieve sustainable consumption and production, marine litter and microplastics, food loss and waste, sustainable mobility, addressing single-use plastic product pollution, promoting gender equality and the human rights and empowerment of women and girls in environmental governance, the poverty-environment nexus, an implementation plan to address pollution, etc. UNEA also adopted the fifth Montevideo Programme for the Development and Periodic Review of Environmental Law (Montevideo Programme V6).
+The UN Environment Assembly adopted twenty-three resolutions calling for accelerated action and transformative pathways on key areas, such as: innovative pathways to achieve sustainable consumption http://wedocs.unep.org/bitstream/handle/20.500.11822/11180/K1607143\UNEPEA2\RES5E.pdf?sequence=1&is Allowed=y and production, marine litter and microplastics, food loss and waste, sustainable mobility, addressing single-use plastic product pollution, promoting gender equality and the human rights and empowerment of women and girls in environmental governance, the poverty-environment nexus, an implementation plan to address pollution, etc. UNEA also adopted the fifth Montevideo Programme for the Development and Periodic Review of Environmental Law (Montevideo Programme V).
 UNEA resolutions provide guidance to the implementation of UNEP's programme of work.
+Ministers of environment also committed to undertake actions to restore and protect marine and coastal ecosystems, noting that the United Nations Environment Programme's Marine and Coastal Strategy can contribute to their collective efforts in this area.